hjx2019/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-Challenge 7

 ## Overview of the analysis:

-The analytical teams were assigned to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+(M7) The analytical teams were assigned to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 Based on the numbers, the manager will make a plan to get prepared for the “silver tsunami” as many current employees reach retirement age.

 ## Results: